 ⚡️ If you’re currently working on your brand’s logo, avoid these 10 characteristics of bad logo design.

 Not all logos are made equally, and it’s clear now why some of them are more memorable and iconic.
 A great design doesn’t mean your brand will automatically be successful, but it can help.
 Learn what you can from the logos you love, and apply this knowledge when creating your own brand’s logo.
+Don’t forget to read our guide that talks about the best logo markers in the market to create your next big brand asset.

 Check out our ultimate guide to logo design to learn everything from what a brand is to how to trademark your logo.